-Can Stem Cell studies help treat patients with autoimmune diseases?
+Can Stem Cell Therapy help patients with Autoimmune Diseases?

 Stem cell therapy for Autoimmune Diseases is being studied for efficacy in improving the complications in patients through the use of their own stem cells.
 These procedures may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication, or are looking to try stem cell therapy before starting drug treatment.

 Frequently Asked Questions for Autoimmune Stem Cell Therapy

 The body’s immune system is a complex network of special cells and organs that defends the body from germs and other foreign invaders.
 In order for the immune system to function properly, it needs the ability to tell the difference between what's you and what's foreign.
 When the immune system cannot, it attacks normal cells by mistake.
 The result of these misguided attacks is what is known as autoimmune disease.